 - BrickCon: Seattle, WA, first weekend in October.
-I attended in 2008, 2009, 2010, 2011, 2012, 2013, 2014, and 2015, and this year I joined their 2020 online edition.
+I attended in 2008, 2009, 2010, 2011, 2012, 2013, 2014, and 2015, and I participated virtually in 2020 and 2021.

 - BrickSlopes: Sandy, UT.
 I haven’t been to this one yet.

 - Brickworld: Chicago, IL, June (with additional shows in other cities).
 I attended in 2009, 2011, and 2014.
-They are having online events throughout 2020; I attended one of these in June but didn’t blog about it, and am planning to check out the upcoming ones.
+They canceled the Chicago convention for 2020 and 2021, but held online events throughout 2020 and returned to holding in-person shows in fall of 2021.

 - Brickvention: Melbourne, Australia, January.
 I was there in 2017.